Iron Inhibitors & Promoters

 Calcium (like iron) is an essential mineral, which means the body gets this nutrient from diet.
 Calcium is found in foods such as milk, yogurt, cheese, sardines, canned salmon, tofu, broccoli, almonds, figs, turnip greens and rhubarb and is the only known substance to inhibit absorption of both non-heme and heme iron.
 Where 50 milligrams or less of calcium has little if any effect on iron absorption, calcium in amounts 300-600 milligrams inhibit the absorption of heme iron similarly to nonheme iron.
 One cup of skimmed milk contains about 300 milligrams of calcium.
 When calcium is recommended by a healthcare provider, as is often the case for women trying to prevent bone loss, these supplements can be taken at bedtime.
 Calcium supplements are best taken with vitamin D and in a citrate rather than carbonate form.

-When iron is appropriately distributed throughout the body in hemoglobin, muscles, ferritin and elsewhere, your diet should be geared toward continued iron balance and disease prevention.
-Fresh fruits, vegetables, whole grains, adequate protein, limited dairy, limited fats and sugars form the basis for a good eating plan that will assure adequate iron and lower the risk of disease.
+If iron is appropriately distributed throughout the body in hemoglobin, muscles, ferritin, bone marrow and elsewhere in the body, one’s diet can be geared toward iron balance and disease prevention.
+Fresh fruits, vegetables, whole grains, adequate protein, limited dairy, animal fats and processed sugars form the basis for a good eating plan.

-Whenever possible, consume whole foods as opposed to “foods in a pill”.
-Our bodies are not geared to large doses that tax the liver and knock other nutrients out of balance.
+Whenever possible, consume whole foods as opposed to “foods in a pill.”
+Our bodies are not geared to managing large doses of supplements that can tax the liver, kidneys or disrupt the balance of other nutrients.